csxark/Wealth-Vault/Contributor.md

 ### Database and Architecture

-The hybrid MongoDB/Supabase architecture provides flexibility but could be enhanced:
+The hybrid MongoDB/Supabase architecture provides flexibility, but could be enhanced:

 - Database migration system for schema evolution
 - Automated backup and disaster recovery procedures